kaygee500/gke-setup/manual/gkesetup.md

     --range 10.0.1.0/24 \
     --secondary-range pod-network=172.16.0.0/18,service-network=172.16.64.0/20
 ```
+Now we have the necessary network infrastructure to deploy a public GKE cluster.
 By default the subnet creates a route to the internet gateway and enabling internet access for the nodes.
 However, a custom firewall rules is needed to workloads through the nodes (NodePort) from outside the VPC network.

-##### `Note:` _When running production workloads, careful consideration has been given to the network design by keeping the subnets fully private without internet gateways.
+#### `Note:` _When running production workloads, careful consideration has been given to the network design by keeping the subnets fully private without internet gateways.
 Hence consider a private cluster over a plublic cluster_

-Now we have the necessary network infrastructure to deploy a public GKE cluster.

 # Setting Up Kubernetes Cluster On Google Cloud
-  ### 1 Create GKE cluster
+  ## 1. Create GKE cluster
 Use the gcloud CLI to launch a regional multi-zone cluster.
 Alternatively you can use Cloud SDK
 ``` shell
 gcloud container clusters create demo-gke \